akash-thanneeru/SensorWatch/SensorWatch_Comprehensive_Security_Audit_Report.md

 **END OF SECURITY AUDIT REPORT**

-**Contact:** For questions regarding this report, please contact the security assessment team.
+**Contact:** For questions regarding this report, please contact Akash Thanneeru.

 **Disclaimer:** This report represents findings at the time of the audit.
 New vulnerabilities may be discovered over time.
 Regular security assessments are recommended.